gbabichev/Screen-Snip/README.md

 ## 📝 Changelog

 ### 1.2.1
-- Fixed HEIC not saving correclty in certain cases.
+- Fixed: HEIC not saving correclty in certain cases.
-- Fixed objects not resizing correctly on edges.
+- Fixed: Objects not resizing correctly on edges.
-- Fixed rotated objects not resizing correctly on edges.
+- Fixed: Moving multiple objects resulted in glitchy behavior when hitting edges.

 ### 1.2.0
 - Added Blur tool.